Oregon has one of the highest child hunger rates in the nation

 The Children’s Weekend Snack Pack program provides school-age children in Lane County with two gallon-size bags of easy-to-prepare, nonperishable food to eat on weekends or during school vacations.

-As of January 2015, five Springfield elementary schools are participating in the program: Maple, Two Rivers-Dos Rios, Page, Riverbend, and Douglas Gardens.
+As of 2017, three Springfield elementary schools are participating in the program: Maple, Riverbend, and Douglas Gardens.
 Umpqua Bank leads the fundraising effort and provides volunteers for the program.